nosqlbench/nosqlbench/nb-vectordata/README.md

 `nb-vectordata` is the standalone Java programmatic-access implementation of the vectordata dataset format.
-It is intentionally limited to catalog, manifest, vector-reader, transport, cache, and integrity-verification APIs;
-workload generators and legacy command-line tooling are not part of this module.
+It is intentionally limited to catalog, manifest, vector-reader, record-codec, transport, cache, and integrity-verification APIs; workload generators and legacy command-line tooling are not part of this module.

 The compatibility contract is [RUST_COMPATIBILITY.md](RUST_COMPATIBILITY.md).